-Before Leaving State: Form must be submitted before moving out of a ticket status.
+Before Leaving Status: Form must be submitted before moving out of a ticket status.

-Before Entering State: Form must be submitted when moving into a ticket status.
+Before Entering Status: Form must be submitted when moving into a ticket status.

 Required Status: Select the status(es) associated with the "Required When" option; which status(es) will trigger the requirement.